art-abdulwadud/pizza-castle/README.md

 ## Pizza Caste

 A small web app for demontrating how Javascript constructors work when using ES6 syntax.
-It's an easy to get you started.
+It's an easy way to get you started with classes in Javascript ES6 syntax.

 View site https://art-abdulwadud.github.io/pizza-castle/